awslabs/aws-embedded-metrics-java/README.md

 Explicitly override all dimensions.
 This will remove the default dimensions.

-**WARNING**: Every distinct value will result in a new CloudWatch Metric.
+**WARNING**: Every distinct value for a dimension set will result in a new CloudWatch metric.
 If the cardinality of a particular value is expected to be high, you should consider using `setProperty` instead.